-Stewardship is the recognition that all we are and possess are gifts from God.
+Stewardship embodies the understanding that all we are and possess are gifts from God.
 It reminds us to keep God first in all aspects of our lives.

 The U.S. Bishop’s pastoral letter on Stewardship reminds us to “receive God’s gifts gratefully, cultivate them responsibly, share them lovingly in justice with others, and return them with increase to the Lord.”

-Finances are obviously very important to the support of our ministry, and we appreciate the generous support we receive from our parishioners.
-As Catholics, we recognize that all we have – our time, our talents, our resources, even our very lives – are gifts from God.
+Financial support is vital to sustaining the work of our ministry, and we appreciate the generous support we receive from our parishioners.
+As Catholics, we recognize that all we have – our time, talents, resources, and even our very lives – are gifts from God.
 We are called to be good stewards of all these gifts, investing them wisely and generously for the sake of God’s Kingdom.

 Regular, planned, sacrificial giving provides resources needed for our parish to fulfill its stated mission.
-Your sustaining gifts provide for worship services, pastoral, educational, and administrative staff, as well as community outreach initiatives, providing for the poor and needy of our parish and community.
+Your sustaining gifts provide for worship services, pastoral, educational, and administrative staff, and community outreach initiatives to provide for the poor and needy of our parish and community.

-• CASH St. Johns is appreciative for your giving, no matter the method.
+- CASH St. John appreciates your giving, no matter the method.
 Please be aware we are unable to track loose cash donations.

-• WEEKLY ENVELOPES Plan your gift as part of your monthly budget and elect to use weekly envelopes.
-All donations are recorded in our database for end of year tax statements.
-Simply email our Accountant, Cathy Todt and request offertory envelopes to be sent to you.
+- WEEKLY ENVELOPES Plan your gift as part of your monthly budget and elect to use weekly envelopes.
+All donations are recorded in our database for end-of-year tax statements.
+Simply email our Accountant, Cathy Todt, and request offertory envelopes be sent to you.

-• LOOSE CHECK DONATIONS These are also recorded in our records for end of year tax statements for registered parishioners only.
+- LOOSE CHECK DONATIONS These are recorded in our records for end-of-year tax statements for registered parishioners only.

-• AUTO BILL PAY Just log in to your online banking system and set up a weekly, bi-weekly, monthly, or even one-time payment to be sent to St. John’s.
-We process this donation as we would any donation check received.
-Please mark in the memo of this check where you intend your donation to be applied, i.e. offertory, maintenance, Catholic Schools, etc. By including your envelope number also facilitates the recording of your donations.
+- AUTO BILL PAY Just log in to your online banking system and set up a weekly, bi-weekly, monthly, or one-time payment to be sent to St. John’s.
+We process this donation as we would any donation check.
+Please note where you intend your donation to be applied (offertory, maintenance, Catholic Schools, etc.) in the check memo.
+Including your envelope number facilitates the recording of your donations.

-• ELECTRONIC FUNDS TRANSFER (EFT) The most convenient way to support our parish and the important outreach and ministries the church provides is by electronic transfer of funds through a checking account, savings account, or by a charge to your credit card.
-Faith Direct, our EFT provider, offers a secure way for you to send, and our parish to receive, your regular contributions, even when on vacation or business takes you out of town, or an illness prevents you from attending Mass.
+- ELECTRONIC FUNDS TRANSFER (EFT) The most convenient way to provide your support is by electronic transfer of funds through a checking account, savings account, or credit card charge.
+Faith Direct, our EFT provider, offers a secure way to send your regular contributions, even when you are unable to attend Mass.
 Faith Direct also provides you with a personalized “offertory card” that you can choose to place in the collection basket as a visible sign of your support.
 Visit the Faith Direct website to enroll or download an enrollment form here.
 Enrollment forms are also available at the parish office.

 Electronic Funds Transfer FAQ

-Once you authorize the transfer from any one of your accounts, your specified contribution is electronically transferred from the account to the church’s account.
+Once you authorize the transfer, your specified contribution is electronically transferred from your designated account to the church’s account.